80 Anthropology and Archaeology

 A collection of reports and monographs on topics in archaeology published by SFU Archaeology Press.

-Berghahn Open Anthro (Various CC licences)
+Berghahn Open Anthro by various (various CC licences).

 Berghahn Open Anthro is a subscribe-to-open model being piloted by Berghahn Books in partnership with Libraria, a group of researchers who are also supporting a number of other publishers hoping to adopt this model should the pilot prove successful.